ask0ldd/OSpitaUIDev/README.md

 This repository is not a functional project.
-It is only here to host functionalities that are soon to be pushed to OSspita.
+It only serves as a way to host functionalities that are soon to be pushed to OSspita.